Roman-mid/promptopia/README.md

+## Promptopia — Your Personal AI Prompt Library

 What if all your best AI prompts were always at your fingertips?

-I’ve built a small project that solves exactly this — a simple and convenient platform for storing and sharing AI prompts.
+A simple powerful platform for storing, organizing, and sharing your favorite AI prompts with the community.

-Core features:
+### Core Features
- - Create and save prompts with hashtags for easy categorization
+✍️ Create & Save Prompts — Add your own prompts and tag them with hashtags for easy categorization.
- - Edit and delete your own prompts in a personal dashboard
+🧩 Personal Dashboard — Edit and delete your prompts anytime.
- - Browse prompts from the entire community
+🌍 Community Feed — Browse prompts shared by others.
- - Search by text, hashtags, or author name
+🔍 Smart Search — Find prompts by text, hashtags, or author name.
- - View a dedicated page with all prompts from a specific user
+👤 User Pages — View all prompts from a specific user in one place.

-Tech stack:
+### Tech Stack
- Next.js · OAuth 2.0 · MongoDB Atlas · JavaScript · Tailwind CSS
+Next.js — Framework for fast, scalable web apps
+OAuth 2.0 — Secure authentication
+MongoDB Atlas — Cloud database for storing prompts JavaScript — Core application logic
+Tailwind CSS — Beautiful, responsive UI

+💬 Try It Out
- Create a few prompts and let me know what you think in the comments.
+Create a few prompts and let me know what you think in the comments!
- If you spot any bugs — share them too, and I’ll fix them!
+If you spot any bugs — share them, and I’ll fix them quickly ⚡

-hashtag#Nextjs hashtag#MongoDB hashtag#OAuth hashtag#JavaScript hashtag#TailwindCSS hashtag#AI hashtag#PromptEngineering hashtag#WebDev hashtag#Fullstack hashtag#Frontend hashtag#Backend